kephin/Building-tools_webpack/readme.md

 :floppy_disk: **Loaders**

-Module loaders are doing some **pre-processing** on files before they are added to the bundle.js, such as transpiling to ES6 / 7 code, handling assets like .css, .jpg, etc.
+Module loaders are doing some **pre-processing** on files before they are added to the bundle.js, such as transpiling for ES6/7 code, handling assets like .css, .jpg, etc.

 Two configurations should be added in module.rules: